automuteus/automuteus/internal/api/AUTHORIZATION.md

 over; the lookup is by guild and match together, so an ID from another guild is
-404. Every guild gets the header (status, times, result, map, region) and the linked roster; the event timeline is included only while premium is active, as `/stats match` is premium-only.
+404. Every guild gets the header (status, times, result, map, region) and the linked roster; the event timeline is included only while premium is active, as `/stats match` was.
 The capture connect code is never returned, since it may still name a live capture session.
 A timeline event carries a user ID only when that user is on the match's roster, so an opted-out or reset player's link is not revealed through the events table.
 The roster also lists